 Milo's project off the ground.
 Then there was that thing called musical chemistry which happened once drummer Purps signed up.
 So he stuck around for a bit.

 As it happens, they've started jamming again.
 Occasional gigs may happen, likely in Nottingham.

 However, there seems to be no remaining web presence, apart from a page at Last FM that I think the chap who recorded our album 'We Sing for you, Ben Rimba' put up.
 Milo has added the music to Spotify, though.

-Flipdog has started performing with an acoustic guitar at open mic evenings around Leicester.
-This is so far going quite well.
+Pre-pandemic, Flipdog started performing with an acoustic guitar at open mic evenings around Leicester.
+This went quite well.
 People have been known to comment positively and repeatedly.
 Also, a couple of proper feature slots came off the back of this.
 Post pandemic has yet to see a resumption of this sort of thing, though.
 Don't rule it out, but don't hold your breath.
 The current focus is on three parallel projects.